gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 _______________
 ### TABLEAU VIZUALIZATIONS
 #### How was the distribution of tech products and non-tech products?
+- Mostly non-tech products (90%) are sold in Magist marketplaces.
+- There are 32.951 products in Magist Marketplaces and **90%** of them are **non-tech** products.
+But Eniac sells 100% technology products.

 <img width="1084" alt="Screen Shot 2023-04-24 at 11 48 21 PM" src="https://user-images.githubusercontent.com/90986708/234124030-ed384b1f-41e6-4df5-834c-3d855f8162f7.png">

 _______________

 #### What’s the average price of the products being sold?
+- The average price of tech products in Magist Marketplaces is **€297**, but Eniac's Avg.
+Product Price is **€540**.

 <img width="1084" alt="Screen Shot 2023-04-24 at 11 49 47 PM" src="https://user-images.githubusercontent.com/90986708/234124245-1783ef8f-6756-4c90-a471-da2900e70d0b.png">

 _______________

 #### Are expensive tech products popular?
 (Eniac's Avg.
 Product Price:540 €)
+- Mostly cheap products are sold in Magist marketplaces.
+Expensive tech products are not popular.
 <img width="1089" alt="Screen Shot 2023-04-25 at 12 08 38 AM" src="https://user-images.githubusercontent.com/90986708/234127271-5a9a0c3e-98b0-40ca-9335-375ab7a119e3.png">

 _______________

 #### How was the revenue distribution of tech products and non-tech products?
+- In Magist Marketplaces, **80%** of the revenue come from **non-tech** products.

 <img width="1135" alt="Screen Shot 2023-04-25 at 12 15 45 AM" src="https://user-images.githubusercontent.com/90986708/234128348-6d4f37b6-bebd-4202-97c1-56ba59c79135.png">